Kamidia Radisti

 Kamidia Radisti (born in Surabaya, East Java, 23 February 1984) is an Indonesian former swimming athlete, actress, model, presenter, and beauty pageant titleholder who won the title of Miss Indonesia in 2007.

 Early life

-Born in Surabaya, February 23rd 1984 Disty is a Bachelor of Economy from Padjadjaran University, West Java.
-She is also a former professional swimmer and swimming coach who once swam across Sunda Strait.
+Born in Surabaya on 23 February 1984, Disty earned a bachelor's degree in economics from Padjadjaran University, West Java.

+Before entering the entertainment industry, she was a competitive swimmer and later worked as a swimming coach.

+Pageantry

-Miss Indonesia
+Miss Indonesia 2007

 Disty represented West Java and competed against 32 other finalists at Miss Indonesia 2007.
 At the final night held in Jakarta International Convention Center, she won the 2nd title of Miss Indonesia for West Java after Imelda Fransisca's victory in 2005.

-Miss World
+Miss World 2007

-After winning the Miss Indonesia pageant, she has the rights to represents Indonesia at Miss World 2007 held in Sanya whom Zhang Zilin from China won the title.
-Disty did not advanced to the semifinals but was a finalist at several fast track events; such as Top 20 Miss World Sports, Top 15 Miss World Talent, and Top 5 Miss World Beauty With A Purpose.
+As the winner of Miss Indonesia 2007, Disty represented Indonesia at Miss World 2007, held in Sanya, China, where Zhang Zilin of China won the title.
+Although she did not advance to the semifinals, she was among the finalists in several fast-track events, finishing in the Top 20 of Miss World Sports, Top 15 of Miss World Talent, and Top 5 of Beauty with a Purpose.